 - God will take care of me and my baby during birth.

-I hope you find these positive birth affirmations help prepare for your labor.
+I hope you find these positive birth affirmations to help prepare for your labor.
 Choose the ones that resonate with you and print it.
 Stick them where you can see it frequently.
 Keep repeating those statements to yourself and chant them

 on your way to the hospital.
 I am confident that it will help you fight your fear about labor.